ALF-QMC/ALF_Tutorial/Tutorial/README.md

 # ALF Tutorial
-This is a tutorial for using [ALF 2.0](https://git.physik.uni-wuerzburg.de/ALF/ALF/-/tree/ALF-2.0) intended to get you started from zero up to your own first projects.
+This is a tutorial for using [ALF](https://git.physik.uni-wuerzburg.de/ALF/ALF/) intended to get you started from zero up to your own first projects.

 ## Installation.
 ALF is pretty self-contained, you only need a LAPACK and a BLAS implementation as external libraries.
 For compiling the source code you need make and a Fortran 2003 compatible Compiler.

 pyALF, the Python interface for ALF, also demands only Python, Jupiter and a few basic Python packages: SciPy, NumPy and matplotlib.